Heidelberg Hauptbahnhof: Use of the old station site

+Renovation

+According to Deutsche Bahn, "the entire station building is in dire need of renovation.
+Due to usage adjustments and technical changes, several functions that were originally integrated into the station building have been gradually abandoned or relocated to other locations as well."
+According to plans, this renovation will be realized through both general repairs and an expansion of services to serve modern usage.
+The first part of this work was carried out by the city of Heidelberg and its private partners, through the integration of the station to the new Bahnstadt neighborhood just south of the existing tracks.
+This included new offices, commercial space, a subterranean bicycle parking garage, a hotel, and apartments, as well as a new bridge linking the existing pedestrian platform access to these amenities.

+The planning work from Deutsche Bahn for their portion of the project began in 2025 and main works are scheduled to begin in the second half of 2026.
+They are scheduled to last for 26 months.

 Services

 Long-distance

 The station serves the major economic centre and popular tourist town of Heidelberg and is part of Deutsche Bahn's long-distance network.
 It is served by Intercity and Euro City trains as well as individual Intercity-Express trains.

 Regionals services

 In local rail passenger transport, there is an hourly Regionalbahn service via Darmstadt to Frankfurt, as well as Monday to Friday to Wiesloch-Walldorf via Heidelberg-Kirchheim/Rohrbach, two Regional-Express services to Heilbronn, each running every two hours alternately via Sinsheim or Eberbach and Mosbach-Neckarelz, as well as an hourly Regional-Express service to Karlsruhe.

 Rhine-Neckar S-Bahn

 Heidelberg Hauptbahnhof is also significant for regional transportation.
 It has been a major node on the Rhine-Neckar S-Bahn, operated by DB Regio since 2003.

 Long-distance buses

 An intercity coach service is also provided, where different companies such as Flixbus and Deinbus connect Heidelberg with several national and international destinations.